What is a Point Spread in Massachusetts?

 As a result, the odds about both sides in the game should be roughly equal - usually -110/-110 each side.
 You then have to decide whether or not the favorite will win by more than the start their opponents have been given.
 Whichever way you bet, the payout should be the same amount.

-A favorite that wins by more than the "spread" is said to have "covered the spread" - and if you have wagered on it to do so, you are a winner, especially if you used a promotion such as the BetMGM Massachusetts bonus code.
+A favorite that wins by more than the "spread" is said to have "covered the spread" - and if you have wagered on it to do so, you are a winner, especially if you used a promotion such as the BetMGM Massachusetts welcome bonus.

 How To Read Point Spreads in Massachusetts